 400 SW Kingston Ave.

 The 16 acres of Peninsula Park are full of history, as the site of Portland’s first community center, its second oldest playground and a former track for quarter-mile horse races.
 But it is the city’s first public rose garden that comes alive in the early days of spring, offering a colorful, uncrowded expanse where roses bloom among stone pillars, intricate brickwork and a century-old fountain.
-Take an afternoon walk and breathe in the intoxicating fragrance—and remember to come back Memorial Day weekend when the summer splash pad opens to the public.
+Take an afternoon walk and breathe in the intoxicating fragrance.

 700 N Rosa Parks Way